Reconciliation

 Sin is a personal act, in that it affects the individual person created in the image and likeness of God.
 Our participation is collective wrong doing gives rise to “social sin” — sin that gives rise to social situation and institutions contrary to the very nature of God.

-Conversion means a turning around, a changing direction, doing a complete reversal of a former way.
+CONVERSION means a turning around, a changing direction, doing a complete reversal of a former way.
 It is the light of the glory of Christ that calls us to change our hearts, to radically conform our living to the life of Christ.

-The most important act of the penitent in the celebration of the sacrament of penance is contrition, which is heartfelt sorrow and aversion for the sin committed, along with the intention of sinning no more.
+The most important act of the penitent in the celebration of the sacrament of penance is CONTRITION, which is heartfelt sorrow and aversion for the sin committed, along with the intention of sinning no more.
 We can only approach the kingdom of Christ by metanoia, or conversion.
 This is a profound change of the whole person by which one begins to consider, judge, and arrange his or her life according to the holiness and the love of God, made manifest in Jesus Christ.
 The genuineness of penance depends on this heartfelt contrition.
-For conversion should affect a person from within so that it may progressively enlighten him or her and render the person more like Christ.
+For conversion should affect a person from within so that it may progressively enlighten him or her and render the person more like Christ.What is confession?

-The sacrament of penance includes the confession of sins, which comes from true knowledge of self before God and from contrition for those sins.
+The sacrament of confession/penance includes the confession of sins, which comes from true knowledge of self before God and from contrition for those sins.
 However, this inner examination of heart and the exterior accusation should be made in the light of God’s mercy.
 Confession requires in the penitent the will to open his or her heart to the minister of God, and in the minister a spiritual judgment by which acting in the person of Christ, he pronounces the forgiveness of sins.

 The conversion is completed by acts of penance or satisfaction for the sins committed, by amendment of conduct, and also by the reparation of injury.
 The kind and extent of the satisfaction should be suited to the personal condition of each penitent so that each one may restore the order which he or she disturbed through sin and through the corresponding remedy be cured of the sickness from which he or she suffered.
-Thus the penitent, forgetting the things which are past, again becomes part of the mystery of salvation and turns toward the future filled with hope.Absolution
+Thus the penitent, forgetting the things which are past, again becomes part of the mystery of salvation and turns toward the future filled with hope.What is absolution?

 Through the sign of absolution, God grants pardon to the sinner who in sacramental confession manifests a change of heart to the church’s minister.
 In God’s design the humanity and loving kindness of our Savior have visibly appeared to us, and God uses visible signs to give salvation and to renew the broken covenant.